robiso/contact-form/README.md

 3. Find plugin in the list and click "install".
 4. Plugin will be automatically activated.

-## 2. In the installed plugin directory, open "config" (via FTP or SSH)
+## 2. In the installed plugin directory, open the "config" file and change the below values
- - ** Change your.email@example.com to your actual email**
+ - ** Change "your.email@example.com" to your actual email**
- - ** Change "home" to page where you want the contact form displayed.
+ - ** Change "home" to page where you want the contact form displayed

 ```
 emailAddress=your.email@example.com
-page=contact
+page=home

 ```
 Save changes to config file.